-KECCAK [7] is a family of cryptographic hash functions [57] or, more accurately, sponge functions [6].
-This document describes the properties of the KECCAK family and presents its members as candidates to NIST's request for a new cryptographic hash algorithm family called SHA-3 [43].
+KECCAK [8] is a family of cryptographic hash functions [67] or, more accurately, sponge functions [7].
+This document describes the properties of the KECCAK family and presents its members as candidates to NIST's request for a new cryptographic hash algorithm family called SHA-3 [50].

-The KECCAK family is defined in a separate document [7], which is a prerequisite to this document.
+For the specifications of the KECCAK family, we refer to the separate document [8], to which we assume the reader has access.
 While the KECCAK definition is fixed, this present document is likely to evolve over time, so we suggest the reader to obtain the latest version from our website http://keccak.noekeon.org/.